Sanaya Irani Says Being Part Of Bollywood Film Fanaa Was A Mistake, But Why?

 Fanaa Wasn’t Route To Get Into Bollywood

-While many television actresses are now entering Bollywood, Sanaya had already been was part of Bollywood film Fanaa that starred superstars Aamir Khan and Kajol.
+While many television actresses are now entering Bollywood, Sanaya had already been part of the Bollywood film Fanaa that starred superstars Aamir Khan and Kajol.
 When asked as to why she was not seen in films post Fanaa, she told HT that the film wasn't a route to get into Bollywood.
 It was a mistake!

 Fanaa Was A Mistake!